Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 - Download the Snowflake Notebook from [this Git repository](https://github.com/Snowflake-Labs/snowflake-demo-notebooks/blob/cortex-fine-tuning/Fine%20Tuning%20LLMs%20using%20Cortex%20AI/Fine%20tuning%20LLM%20using%20Cortex%20AI%20using%20SQL%20APIs.ipynb) for fine-tuning the model.

 <!-- ------------------------ -->
-## Generate Synthetic Training Data with Llama 3.1 405B and Snowflake Cortex AI
+## Generate Synthetic Training Data

 Duration: 10